top of page

-The Day I Learned Singing is Mostly Mental
+The Day I Learned that Great Singing is Mostly Mental

 Have you ever heard of the musical Next to Normal?
 My mentor Mary-Mitchell Campbell was the original music director when it was just getting started at 2nd Stage Theatre, and she had me tag along to most rehearsals as her protégé / assistant music director.

-This was before the show became a Broadway staple.
+This was before the show became a Broadway hit.
 It had buzz, yes—but no guarantee of a future.
 Then one afternoon, just hours before curtain, the team found out the show wasn’t transferring.
 Financial issues.
 The run was ending.
+That was it.
+Everyone involved had a couple of weeks left and then we were all jobless.

 Devastated doesn’t even begin to describe how we all felt.